EFForTS-B10/EFForTS-LGraf/README.md

 The output files are written to the specified subfolder/path `foldername`.
 In order to write output, the specified folder/path need to exist.

 The NetLogo GIS extension allows to map the NetLogo coordinates to a specified envelope of GIS coordinates.
 This can be done by activating the `apply-gis-envelope?` switch and specifying the boundary coordinates of the GIS envelope.
+These coordinates are specified as a list (`[minimum-x maximum-x minimum-y maximum-y]`) in the input field `gis-envelope`.
 Additionally, spatial output can be created with a specified projection system.
-In order to set the projection, activate the switch `apply-gis-projection?` and specify a "*.prj" file with projection definitions (see [NetLogo user manual](https://ccl.northwestern.edu/netlogo/docs/gis.html#gis:load-coordinate-system) for more information).
+In order to set the projection, activate the switch `apply-gis-projection?` and specify a "*.prj" file with projection definitions in the input field `gis-projection` (see [NetLogo user manual](https://ccl.northwestern.edu/netlogo/docs/gis.html#gis:load-coordinate-system) for more information).

 ### Application example 1: Standalone